Job Posting for Data Analyst

 - Identify programmatic or data issues and build solutions

 - Work with unstructured electronic medical records (nurses’, physicians’, and social workers’ notes) to develop and validate a few key features (social determinants of health and caregiver availability) that are not readily available via structured EMR

 - Perform a wide range of analysis including machine learning algorithms

 - Develop, refine, and validate research and data collection strategies to develop and compare various predictive models of hospital readmission

 - Bachelor’s degree in biostatistics/bioinformatics/epidemiology or a relevant field with coursework in statistical analysis, machine learning (or signal processing) and experience using R, Python, SAS, or similar programming languages (Natural Language Process is preferred but not required).

-For associate-level: Bachelor’s degree in a relevant field with coursework in statistical analysis.
-Extensive experience working with Stata, R, SAS, or similar programming languages may be considered in lieu of a degree
+- Extensive experience working with R, Python, SAS, or similar programming languages may be considered in lieu of a degree.

-Solid foundation in applied econometrics or statistics, including multiple regression (experience or related coursework at the BA or MA level)
+- Solid foundation in applied biostatistics, including regression modeling and machine learning (experience or related coursework at the BA or MA level)